Taking Advantage of Folding

 Code Browser can help you to understand existing source code.

-There is a lot of tools dedicated to program understanding that will do the job better than Code Browser, but if the source code is written in a too obscure language or too old, this editor can be a cheap alternative.
+There is a lot of tools dedicated to program understanding that will do the job better than Code Browser, but if the source code is written in a too obscure language or too old, it can be a cheap alternative.

 Here is some tips to make more sense of a flat text file by extracting a structure and reducing its apparent complexity: